g-orgo/bot-messagecatcher/README.md

 ### OAUTH FLOW

-You'll take your OAUTH code [here](https://twitchapps.com/tmi/), this authorization will give to you __just a few__ permissions on your twitch account.
-If you want specific permissions you'll need to search a little harder, depending of what you want it will involve some request and response lines of code but i didn't and honestly you may not use those.
+You'll take your OAUTH code [here](https://twitchapps.com/tmi/), this authorization will give to you _just a few_ permissions on your twitch account.
+If you want specific permissions you'll need to search a little harder, depending of what you want it will involve some request and response lines of code but i didn't and honestly you may not use those, so there's no reason to me to explain this.

+This is the oauth flow:
 ```js
 const tmi = require('tmi.js');